 The other major factor that leads to high cases of risky sex among adolescents is influential peers.
 Studies have shown that normative influences of peers significantly influence adolescent sexual behavior, especially when for those who are firmly attached to a given group.
 Moreover, parents also determine whether adolescents are likely to engage in such risky practices.
 For instance, a survey has shown that adolescents whose parents apply a more authoritative parenting style are less likely to adopt a risk-taking habit as compared to parents who are over-controlling or neglectful ones.

 Finally, different experts have described adolescence as a time when a person develops his or her identity.
 This makes a period when a person is faced with the task of developing his or her personality that is different from their parents.
 Therefore, this might cause some sort of issues that might act as a recipe for sexual activity.

 Overall, recent studies have shown that many people engage in risky sex despite the fact that there is enough knowledge about the dangers of such actions.
 However, psychologists are working on developing and applying more behavioral interventions and prevention plans to help young people talk about risky sex and its risks.
-Good parenting is also an efficient way to enable adolescent, and young adults avoid engaging in risk-taking actions.
-This is because it helps them undergone the developmental stage where supposed to build the personal identity.
+Good parenting is also an efficient way to enable adolescents and young adults to avoid engaging in risk-taking actions.
+This is because it helps them to undergo the developmental stage where they are supposed to build their personal identity.